 Request the Registrar of each institution to send an official transcript of all academic work in a sealed and signed/stamped envelope directly to CTS.
 Please include transcripts for all post-secondary schools attended, including those at which you did not earn a degree.

 6. APPLICATION FEE: A non-refundable $50 application fee is required of all online applicants.
 Payment may be made by debit card or credit card (MasterCard, Visa, Discover Card or American Express.)
-Persons serving as volunteers, team members, Corp members, staff and alums of the AmeriCorps, City Year, Peace Corps, and VISTA are eligible for an application fee refund.
-Refund will be done by mail following receipt of proof of affiliation.
+Persons serving as volunteers, team members, Corp members, staff and alums of the AmeriCorps, City Year, Peace Corps, and VISTA are eligible for an application fee waiver.